SECURITIES AND EXCHANGE COMMISSION

 | || ||Treasurer and Chief Financial Officer|

-Jounce Therapeutics Reports First Quarter 2020 Financial Results
+Jounce Therapeutics Reports Fourth Quarter and Full Year 2021 Financial Results

 - Company to host conference call and webcast today at 8:00 AM ET -

-CAMBRIDGE, Mass., May 6, 2020 - Jounce Therapeutics, Inc. (NASDAQ: JNCE), a clinical-stage company focused on the discovery and development of novel cancer immunotherapies and predictive biomarkers, today reported financial results for the first quarter ended March 31, 2020 and provided a corporate update.
+CAMBRIDGE, Mass., March 2, 2022 - Jounce Therapeutics, Inc. (NASDAQ: JNCE), a clinical-stage company focused on the discovery and development of novel cancer immunotherapies and predictive biomarkers, today reported financial results for the fourth quarter and year ended December 31, 2021 and provided a corporate update.

-•Cash position: As of March 31, 2020, cash, cash equivalents and investments were $148.6 million, compared to $170.4 million as of December 31, 2019.
-The decrease in cash, cash equivalents and investments was primarily due to operating expenses incurred during the period.
+•Cash position: As of December 31, 2021, cash, cash equivalents and investments were $220.2 million, compared to $213.2 million as of December 31, 2020.
+The increase in cash, cash equivalents and investments was primarily due to receipt of $90.9 million in net proceeds from the follow-on public offering and sales under Jounce’s at-the-market offering program completed in the first quarter of 2021, and receipt of a $25.0 million milestone from Gilead Sciences, Inc., or Gilead, in the third quarter of 2021, offset by operating expenses incurred.

 Conference Call and Webcast Information: